Aircraft Mechanic Schools in Indiana

 Salary & Career Outlook

 The annual average salary of an aircraft mechanic in Indiana is $84,502.
-Of course, certain professionals earn much more than this figure, while some take home annual salaries that are still below the state average.
+Of course, some professionals earn much more than this figure, while others earn annual salaries still below the state average.

 Regarding location, the best place to practice as an aircraft mechanic in Indiana is Elkhart, with an annual average salary of $96,429.
 This is followed by Fort Wayne and Indianapolis, with annual average salaries of $89,966 and $87,182, respectively.